 Princeton Republic, Sept.
 6, 1945 – “It was on the 5th of August 1918, that Alva Mills took over the local Standard Oil Agency.
 The bulk plant was then located on the track in back of Eggleston’s hotel.
 In those days, kerosene was shipped here in tank cars and gasoline in barrels.
 Kerosene was pumped from the tank cars into the storage tanks by hand and from the storage tanks, when they were low, it was also pumped by hand into the delivery truck.
 In those days practically every store had a 100-gallon kerosene tank.
 Now there is one such tank.
 Alva says he made his first delivery here of kerosene with a stoneboat.
 During the first two years Mr. Mills drove a team, many times four horses on a long haul.
 On some of his longer trips, like into the Dakota territory, the round trip was forty-four miles. … Of all the early Standard Oil customers here, Erich Mueller and Company was one that never mixed his lines, handling only Standard Oil products from the time Mr. Mills took over the agency until he turned it over to his successor (Oscar Dreblow).”

-That completes my survey of the first 100 years of Water Lot 20.
-I will update as my research advances.
+This concludes my survey of the first 100 years (1848-1948) of Water Lot 20.
+I will continue to update as my research progresses.

 Thanks for reading and caring about local history.